We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

 We all have that one room, that one corner of the house, or that one desk drawer that holds mysterious items and all of our miscellaneous objects.
 It becomes our black hole of unrelated things…but there’s nothing ‘out of this world’ about it.
 It’s just plain clutter.

 Get rid of it.

-Try to keep it to 2 tacky items at time – you can even have them on a rotation to switch things up every once in a while
+Try to keep it to two trinkets at time – you can even have them on a rotation to switch things up every once in a while

-Having too many items on your desk or desktop can make you more distracted than productive.
+Having too many items on your desk (or desktop computer) can make you more distracted than productive.

 Have only what you need around you.

 If your work environment is too messy, it can be hard to find things when needed.
-Even a desk can be covered in documents and unrelated items that prevent you from getting a task done in a timely manner.
+A desk that’s covered in documents and unrelated items can prevent you from getting a task done in a timely manner.

 Pencil holders can help you organize the contents of your desk.
-By shoving an extra set of batteries, your calculator, headset, headphones, pencils, pens, erasers all within a desk drawer, it can become hard to find what you are looking for.
+By shoving extra batteries, calculator, headset, headphones, pencils, pens, erasers, etc. all into a desk drawer, it can become hard to find what you are looking for.

-If working remotely and are always on-the-go, take a ‘go-bag’ with you holding all of your essential chargers, devices, and documents.
-A ‘go-bag’ can keep all of your work-related items in one place.
+If you work remotely and are always on the go, take a “go-bag” with you to carry all your essential chargers, devices, documents and other work-related items in one place.
 This may also prevent you from forgetting anything when you travel.

 Save yourself some time and be more efficient by placing all of your work tools within reach.